ferenckata/OBiWoW-2025/08-Monday/workflow-management-and-sharing-with-nextflow-and-nf-core/practical_session_1.md

 docker.enabled = true
 ```

-We have already added directive in the FASTQC process, pointing to a container on dockerhub which we will use to run fastqc.
+We have already added a directive in the FASTQC process, pointing to a container on dockerhub which we will use to run fastqc.
 In the nextflow.config we have also told nextflow to use docker to run the container.

 Now we need to get our input channel.
 The first step of our pipeline is running fastqc on the fastq files.
 For this we can use Channel.fromPath(), which is one of nextflows many channel factories.

 It adds files from a path using a regular expression and returns it as a nextflow channel.
 e.g. ``` ch_A = Channel.fromPath("/some/path/*.file_ext") ```

 In the workflow section, create a channel that takes all the .fastq.gz files.
-You can make nextflow print a channel using ch_A.view()
+You can make nextflow print a channel using ```ch_A.view()```

 When you are ready to have a look at your channel we can try to run nextflow on what we have currently.
 Before doing that, it is recommended to first run it in preview mode.
 This will tell nextflow to try to compile the workflow, without executing any jobs.
 You can do this with ```nextflow run main.nf -preview```